 - For a 4-bedroom detached house with 15 windows – £7,275

 It is important to note that these are very general estimates.
-You can only get a more accurate estimate after a technical survey.
+You can only get a more accurate triple glazing cost after a technical survey.
 Moreover, the size and style of your windows will affect the price as well.
-Additionally, other factors like the type of glass, colour and finish, and type of hardware also make a difference.
+Additionally, other factors like the type of glass, colour and finish, and type of hardware also affect the cost of double glazing.

 What Kind of Savings Can I Expect With Triple Glazing?

-If you had single glazed windows, or even old double glazing, you can expect a considerable saving in energy bills.
+If you had single glazed windows or even old double glazing, you can expect a considerable saving in energy bills.
 In fact, you may end up saving up to 50% in a year.
 For example, take a detached house with triple glazed windows.
 If you switch from single to triple glazed, you can expect to save around £175 on annual heating bills.
-That is a considerable amount!

 Let’s see some numbers.
 If you replace your single glazed windows with triple glazed ones, what can you expect?